PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/booleans-keepif-and-showif/+page.md

 ## That's it!
 Hurray, now you know how to conditionally keep/remove and show/hide GUI components! 🥳 Good work!
-Now there is only one more tutorial in this section, and that is [Tutorial 7. `onBefore()`](../on-before/).
+Now there is only one more tutorial in this section, and that is [Tutorial 7. onStart() & onBefore()](../onstart-and-onbefore/).